Janus Atlas - Multi-Timeframe Auto-Levels¶

 - Price returns to VWAP (magnet effect observed)

-- Institutional reference level
+- Professional reference level

 Example: Price spikes to $68,000, VWAP at $66,000 β Pullback to VWAP level observed.